 Here's what streamlined looks like in practice, not theory:

 Morning: Gentle cleanser or water rinse (depending on your skin type and how much oil you produce overnight), one treatment product if needed (like a vitamin C serum for antioxidant protection), moisturizer, broad-spectrum SPF 30 or higher.
+The daily-sunscreen habit is the most evidence-backed anti-aging step you have: a randomized trial published in the Annals of Internal Medicine (Hughes et al.) found skin aging was 24% less in adults who applied sunscreen daily than in those who used it at their discretion over 4.5 years.
 Four steps maximum.
 Many people combine moisturizer and SPF into one product.

 Notice what's missing: toner (unless it's your treatment step), essence (unless your skin is genuinely very dry and you need the extra hydration layer), eye cream (unless the skin around your eyes reacts poorly to your face moisturizer), facial oil (unless your moisturizer isn't adequately occlusive for your skin type).